Gertrud Schubart-Fikentscher: Retirement and Thomasius

 After her retirement Schubart-Fikentscher continued her research on legal history.
 Topics to which she turned included the legal status of fools and bastards.
 She was also able to devote more time to her long-standing interest in the enlightenment pioneer-philosopher Christian Thomasius, a study which she pursued well into her old age.
 Fortunately for her continuing researches, the university library, to which she remained a frequent visitor, had survived the destruction of war.
 In addition, after her promotion to a full professorship, she had found herself in the unusual position of being part of marriage that was in receipt of two professorial salaries/pensions.
 Although the slaughter of war forced East Germany to become a European pace setter in terms of the number of married women in full-time employment, it was highly unusual for both partners in a marriage to be as well paid as the Schubarts, and during the 1950s she wrote to second-hand bookshops across the country in search of books on topics that interested her.
 Second-hand books on legal history and philosophy were evidently cheap and plentiful, and she acquired a significant private research library.
 (The books subsequently found their way to the Halle university library as part of her literary estate.)

 She also purchased a fine portrait of Thomasius from the Goltz family of Greifswald.
 It was not entirely clear how it had come into the hands of the Goltz family.
 The result of her purchasing activities during the 1950s meant that following her retirement, despite living modestly, she was well provided for, not just on account of her university pension.
 After her death the portrait of Thomasius was bequeathed to the university on the express condition that it would be kept on display in the department of Legal History.

 By 1985 she was revered among legal academics colleagues as something of a "grand old lady".
-That year she suffered a serious accident as a result of which she was confined to her bed.
+That year she suffered a serious accident as a result of which she was confined to bed.
 She died shortly afterwards.